-- The measure is related to the following measure: - NQF #2377 Overall Defect Free Care for AMI - The developer noted that the measure specifications are harmonized to the extent possible.
-They added that the related measure NQF #2377 (Overall Defect Free Care for AMI), stewarded by the American College of Cardiology, measures the proportion of acute myocardial infarction patients aged above 18 years who receive optimal care based upon their eligibility for each performance measure.
+- The measure is related to the following measure: - NQF #2377 Overall Defect-Free Care for AMI - The developer noted that the measure specifications are harmonized to the extent possible.
+It added that the related measure, NQF #2377 Overall Defect-Free Care for AMI, stewarded by ACC, measures the proportion of AMI patients ages above 18 who receive optimal care based upon their eligibility for each performance measure.
 The measure concept of appropriate care for STEMI patients aligns with the STEMI eCQM concept; the measure population and settings of care, however, differ.
 For the STEMI eCQM, patients in the ED setting are included in the measure, whereas NQF #2377 evaluates both STEMI and non-STEMI patients in the inpatient setting.
-Further, the related measure NQF #2377 is a composite measure that evaluates variables beyond time to fibrinolytics and PCI. - The Standing Committee noted that the measures capture different information and did not voice any concern with burden or confusion. - 6.
-Standing Committee Recommendation for Endorsement: Total votes: 17; Yes-16; No-1 - 7.
-Public and Member Comment
+Furthermore, NQF #2377, the related measure, is a composite measure that evaluates variables beyond time to fibrinolytics and PCI. - The Standing Committee noted that the two measures capture different information and did not voice any concern with burden or confusion. - 6.
+Standing Committee Recommendation for Endorsement: Total votes: 17; Yes-16; No-1

+7. Public and Member Comment

-No public or member comments were received during the commenting period.
+• No public or member comments were received during the commenting period.

-- 8. Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X - 9.
-Appeals
+8. Consensus Standards Approval Committee (CSAC) Vote: Total votes: 10; Y-10; N-0 (November 30, 2021): Endorsed